Design dynamic demographic or firmographic segments

 Create or edit a demographic or firmographic segment

-To manage your segments, go to Marketing > Customers > Segments and then do one of the following
+To manage your segments, go to Outbound marketing > Customers > Segments and then do one of the following

 - Select any listed segment to open it for editing.

 - To create a new demographic or firmographic segment, select New on the command bar.
 The Segment templates dialog box opens; select Cancel to close it, and then select the Demographic or Firmographic option, as described in Working with segments.

 Now design the logic for your demographic or firmographic segment as described in the remainder of this article.
 For more information about other types of segments, and links to articles about how to work with them, see Working with segments

 A query block is a collection of logical clauses and clause groups.
 A query block can be simple (possibly with just one clause), or complex (featuring multiple nested groups and relations).
 Your segments can also include multiple query blocks combined with union, exclude, and/or intersect operators, but often you'll have just one query block.

 Each query block in your segment must result in a list of contacts, which are selected by the logic defined in that block.
 Each block must therefore establish a path through various entities, each linked through relations, and which ends with the contact entity.
 A simple query block might query the contact entity alone, but a more complex one could reference or pass through several entities.

 The following image shows an example of typical query block in a dynamic profile segment query.
 It highlights the key features of the designer that you'll use to create your query.